Cooper Tire & Rubber Company: Motorsports and sponsorships

-Avon, then part of Avon Rubber PLC, was involved in Formula One in the 1950s (1954 and from 1956 to 1959), then in 1981 and 1982.

 Cooper became the official tire of the A1 Grand Prix, dubbed the World Cup of Motorsports, for the series' initial 2005–06 season and was under contract to produce slick tires and treaded rain tires for the series championship until 2008.

 Since 1982, Avon Tyres had been the sole supplier for the British Formula Three Championship.
 From the 2009 season onwards, these were rebranded "Cooper", as Cooper became the championship's official title sponsor, and was to until the end of the 2014 season at least.
 Avon Tyres was also the exclusive supplier for the FIA Formula Two Championship when revived in 2009 to 2012.

 In April 2010, Cooper/Avon Tyres presented a written proposal to Formula One Team Association to be the official tire supplier for the 2011 Formula One season.
 This was ultimately rejected and Pirelli became the official tire supplier for 2011 onwards.

 In the United States, Cooper became the official tire of the Champ Car Atlantic Championship in 2007.
 Cooper became the official tire of the IMSA Prototype Lites series (formerly IMSA Lites) in 2010.
 Cooper Tires is the official supplier of the Mazda Road to Indy formula ladder: USF2000 (since 2010), Pro Mazda (since 2013), and Indy Lights (since 2014).

 As of 2014, Cooper is the official supplier of the FIA World Rallycross Championship.
 The Americas Rallycross Championship also uses Cooper Tires.

 On July 7, 2017, it was announced that Avon Tyres would be the primary kit sponsor for Championship side Derby County for the 2017/2018 season.

 In 2020, due to the COVID-19 pandemic, Cooper announced that the Road to Indy Presented by Cooper Tires will proceed through virtual races using racing simulation platform by iRacing.